AgalmicVentures/D20/README.md

 crontab (`crontab -e`):

     #Set MM and HH to minute and hour of your choice.
-    MM HH * * * /path/to/D20/roll.sh
+    MM HH * * * /path/to/D20/D20/Client.sh

-The roll script waits for a random period of time at the start to avoid contention on the server, even if a large number of instances are set to roll at the same time.
+The client script waits for a random period of time at the start to avoid contention on the server, even if a large number of instances are set to poll at the same time.

 ## API